 In determining who falls within (2) above, employees who are involved in soliciting or conducting Rhode Island business are covered regardless of employment level.
 Senior employees who fall within any of the three categories are only covered if they are located in Rhode Island, are a resident of the state or participate in the business of a business entity in the state.

 This report is due within 60 days of entering into a contract to sell goods or services at a cost of $5,000 or more with any Rhode Island state agency, or, where no written contract exists, within 60 days of crossing the $5,000 threshold.
 If a company has more than one such contract, it may make the filing on a semiannual basis (January 31 and July 31) rather than on a rolling 60-day basis.7 The political contribution information required covers the 24 months prior to entering into such a contract.
 All contributions made by the related parties must be reported every time a contract is entered into, regardless of whether those contributions have been reported previously.

-1 CalSTRS, Los Angeles Fire and Police Pensions, New Hampshire Retirement System and Texas Education Agency Permanent School Fund have hard due dates as well.
+1 California, CalSTRS, Los Angeles Fire and Police Pensions, the New Hampshire Retirement System and the Texas Education Agency Permanent School Fund have hard due dates as well.
 Please contact us if you would like additional information.

 2 There are additional disclosure requirements under several Illinois locality laws, as well as for Illinois State Board of Investment vendors.